Best Drill Bits for Steel and Hard Metals

 Apply steady pressure without forcing the bit.
 Let the drill bit do the work.
 Overheating dulls the bit quickly.
 Spiral flutes allow heat and chips to escape.
 Ensure flutes remain clear during drilling.
 Stop and clear debris frequently.

 Slow speeds increase control.
-Drill bit materials guide optimal speeds.
+Drill bit materials guide best speeds.
 Cobalt and carbide can tolerate higher speeds than HSS.
 Listen to your drill; a smooth sound suggests correct speed.
 Wavering noises indicate adjustments are needed.

 Safety Precautions